Chemical engineers from MIT have developed coated tissue scaffolds that help the body grow new bone to repair injuries or congenital defects.

 Two of the most important bone growth factors are platelet-derived growth factor (PDGF) and bone morphogenetic protein 2 (BMP-2).
 As part of the natural wound-healing cascade, PDGF is one of the first factors released immediately following a bone injury, such as a fracture.
 After PDGF appears, other factors, including BMP-2, help to create the right environment for bone regeneration by recruiting cells that can produce bone and forming a supportive structure, including blood vessels.

 Efforts to treat bone injury with these growth factors have been hindered by the inability to effectively deliver them in a controlled manner.
-When very large quantities of growth factors are delivered too quickly, they are rapidly cleared from the treatment site — so they have reduced impact on tissue repair, and can also induce unwanted side effects.
+When very large quantities of growth factors are delivered too quickly, they are rapidly cleared from the treatment site — so they have a reduced impact on tissue repair, and can also induce unwanted side effects.

 “You want the growth factor to be released very slowly and with nanogram or microgram quantities, not milligram quantities,” Hammond says.
 “You want to recruit these native adult stem cells we have in our bone marrow to go to the site of injury and then generate bone around the scaffold, and you want to generate a vascular system to go with it.”

-This process takes time, so ideally the growth factors would be released slowly over several days or weeks.
+This process takes time, so ideally, the growth factors would be released slowly over several days or weeks.
 To achieve this, the MIT team created a very thin, porous scaffold sheet coated with layers of PDGF and BMP.
-Using a technique called layer-by-layer assembly, they first coated the sheet with about 40 layers of BMP-2; on top of that are another 40 layers of PDGF.
+Using a technique called layer-by-layer assembly, they first coated the sheet with about 40 layers of BMP-2; on top of that were another 40 layers of PDGF.
 This allowed PDGF to be released more quickly, along with a more sustained BMP-2 release, mimicking aspects of natural healing.

 “This is a major advantage for tissue engineering for bones because the release of the signaling proteins has to be slow and it has to be scheduled,” says Nicholas Kotov, a professor of chemical engineering at the University of Michigan who was not part of the research team.

-The scaffold sheet is about 0.1 millimeter thick; once the growth-factor coatings are applied, scaffolds can be cut from the sheet on demand, and in the appropriate size for implantation into a bone injury or defect.
+The scaffold sheet is about 0.1 millimeters thick; once the growth-factor coatings are applied, scaffolds can be cut from the sheet on demand, and in the appropriate size for implantation into a bone injury or defect.

 The researchers tested the scaffold in rats with a skull defect large enough — 8 millimeters in diameter — that it could not heal on its own.
 After the scaffold was implanted, growth factors were released at different rates.
 PDGF, released during the first few days after implantation, helped initiate the wound-healing cascade and mobilize different precursor cells to the site of the wound.
 These cells are responsible for forming new tissue, including blood vessels, supportive vascular structures, and bone.